Quaggles/dcs-unit-tester/README.md

 Put the `[Project Folder]\Saved Games\DCS.unittest` folder in your Saved Games folder next to your `DCS` and `DCS.openbeta` folders, this is a profile with an autoexec.cfg file that will run the tests in DCS without rendering anything and in windowed mode, this allows you to keep it in the background and work on other things.

-It also contains `DCS-LuaConnector-hook.lua` from my [DCS.Lua.Connector](https://github.com/Quaggles/DCS.Lua.Connector) system which allows the Powershell script to talk to the DCS Lua environment directly and determine if it's waiting on the menu and to tell it to load tracks.

 ### 2. Get some tests

 [Follow the guide](https://github.com/Quaggles/dcs-unit-tester#how-to-create-a-test)